Category Archives: Software

 2. A base-class component, which creates the shared state and controls distribution

-3. One or more sub-class components, which request and cache access to the shared state
+3. One or more trusted or “friend” classes which request and cache access to the shared state (these can be sub-classes of the base or completely outside of the base-class hierarchy)

 The Trust Component